Below are our ratings for the best diamond certifications and summarized insights about each lab's shortcomings.

 IGI Certification

-Founded in 1975 and headquartered in Antwerp, the International Gemological Institute (IGI) has a global presence with multiple branches and a gemology school.
-However, IGI's widespread reach translates to slightly varying grading criteria among their labs in different countries.
-While still a major player, IGI's accuracy is generally considered somewhat lower than GIA or AGS.
-Anticipating one-grade inconsistencies when purchasing IGI-graded diamonds is common.
-Recognizing the uniqueness of each diamond, a generalized approach is less effective as individual cases require tailored consideration.
+Founded in 1975 and headquartered in Antwerp, the International Gemological Institute (IGI) has a global presence, with multiple branches and a gemology school.
+However, IGI's widespread reach results in slightly varying grading criteria among its labs in different countries.

-As such, a degree of grading inconsistency across all 4Cs is expected when it comes to IGI's grading.
-Buyers can verify an IGI-issued report here.
+Con: expect a degree of grading inconsistency across all 4Cs regarding IGI's grading.

 GSI Certification

 Gemological Science International (GSI) primarily grades diamonds for large chain stores, focusing on high-volume grading.
 With a global expansion, GSI's appeal to large stores lies in its ability to offer expedited diamond grading services compared to GIA or AGS.
-While its accuracy is comparable to IGI in diamond grading, GSI often assigns slightly lower grades than GIA or AGS.
-Nonetheless, due to the distinct characteristics of each natural diamond, individual evaluation remains crucial.

 Opting for GIA or AGS certifications is advisable for those without comprehensive knowledge or the time for exhaustive research.